zachmoshe/zachmoshe.com/_posts/2017-11-11-use-keras-models-with-tf.markdown

 It's pretty common to create a graph once and run it in many sessions, but here, even with a simple use-case we get a weird error.
-When `Keras` loads our model with pre-trained weights, it actually runs an `tf.assign` operation to set the values to all the weights in the graph.
+When `Keras` loads our model with pretrained weights, it actually runs an `tf.assign` operation to set the values to all the weights in the graph.
 Once we use a new session, this initialization is gone and `TensorFlow` is left with uninitialized nodes.